openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 ### Addressing particular input/output

-If your model has only one input, then simple `PrePostProcessor::input()` will get a reference to preprocessing builder for this input (tensor, steps, model):
+If your model has only one input, then simple <code>ov::preprocess::PrePostProcessor::input()</code> will get a reference to preprocessing builder for this input (tensor, steps, model):

 @sphinxdirective